-Our Enforcement division supports our objectives by making it clear there are real and meaningful consequences for firms or individuals who don’t follow the rules.
+Our Enforcement division supports our objectives by making it clear there are real and meaningful consequences for firms and individuals who don’t follow the rules.

-The action we take is wide-ranging (it is not just court action) and can occur at any stage of an individual’s or firm’s regulatory journey, and also where they are unauthorised.
-Credible deterrence is central to our enforcement approach.
+The action we take is wide-ranging – not just court action.
+It can occur at any stage of an individual’s or firm’s regulatory journey, and also where they are unauthorised.
+Credible deterrence is central to our enforcement work.

-Our Enforcement division works closely with the FCA’s Authorisation, Supervision, and Strategy and Competition divisions, as well as other regulators and law enforcement, so that we can identify and act early where enforcement action is necessary.
+Our Enforcement division works closely with the FCA’s Authorisation, Supervision, and Strategy and Competition divisions, as well as other regulators and law enforcement.
+This means we can identify and act early when enforcement action is necessary.

 Our enforcement powers

-We use a wide range of enforcement powers – criminal, civil and regulatory – to protect consumers and to take action against firms or individuals that do not meet our standards.
+We use a wide range of enforcement powers – criminal, civil and regulatory – to protect consumers and to take action against firms and individuals that do not meet our standards.

 We can take action such as:

 - withdrawing a firm's authorisation

 - prohibiting individuals from carrying on regulated activities